September 22, 2020

 PPC is a precision based shooting sport with matches that consist of 150 rounds using both strong and weak hand and shooting between 7-50 yards from numerous shooting positions (standing, kneeling, sitting and prone).

 Previously a revolver shooting sport, this has now expanded and competitors may use semi-automatic handguns.

 To get into the PPC shooting sport visit the Canadian Police Combat Association Website.
 You can also listen to episode 6 of The Silvercore Podcast where we speak with Mark Horsley who had recently returned from Australia where he and his shooting partner won silver in their division at the world PPC championships.

 Liability Insurance & ATT Coverage

-If you own a restricted firearm, make sure you’re properly covered for all your shooting related activities by joining the Silvercore Club which includes 10 Million in North American wide liability insurance and meets RCMP requirements for your Long Term Authorization to Transport (ATT) throughout Canada!
+If you own a restricted firearm, make sure you’re properly covered for all your shooting related activities by joining the Silvercore Club which includes North American wide liability insurance and meets RCMP requirements for your Long Term Authorization to Transport (ATT) throughout Canada!